 This sub-category PCR accounts for processes that are within the bounds of Modules A1: Raw Material Supply, A2: Transport, and A3: Manufacturing (Figure 1).

-The scope of the underlying LCA of asphalt mixtures (Mukherjee, 2021) is strictly cradle to gate, with the gate being defined as the point at which the asphalt mixture is transferred from the silo at an asphalt mixture plant to a truck for transport to the customer.
+The scope of the underlying LCA of asphalt mixtures as discussed in the supporting LCA (Mukherjee, 2021) is strictly cradle to gate, with the gate being defined as the point at which the asphalt mixture is transferred from the silo at an asphalt mixture plant to a truck for transport to the customer.
+All assumptions and limitations of the LCA model supporting this PCR are discussed on page 48 of the LCA (Mukherjee, 2021) in the Assumptions and Limitations section.
 Additional life cycle stages or information modules shall not be included in EPDs developed under this sub-category PCR.